-Moclips is a community between the south shore of the Moclips River and Mocrocks Beach, about 83 miles (134 km) west of Tacoma and 27 miles (44 km) northwest of Aberdeen, Washington.
-According to Edmond S. Meany the word “moclips” comes from a Quinault word meaning a place where girls approaching puberty were sent.
-However, according to William Bright, the name comes from the Quinault word meaning “large river or stream”.
-The Moclips River originates on the slopes of MacAfee Hill and flows generally west to the Pacific Ocean.
+Moclips is a coastal community located between the south shore of the Moclips River and Mocrocks Beach.
+It is situated about 83 miles (134 km) west of Tacoma and 27 miles (44 km) northwest of Aberdeen, Washington.
+With its stunning natural surroundings and rich history, Moclips offers a unique destination for travelers.
+The name ‘Moclips’ comes from the Quinault word meaning ‘large river or stream,’ as described by linguist William O. Bright.
+However, another interpretation by Edmond S. Meany suggests that it refers to a place where girls approaching puberty were sent.
+The Moclips River originates on the slopes of MacAfee Hill in the Coast Range and flows west for 12 miles (19 km) until it reaches the Pacific Ocean.

 Moclips has a history that dates back to the early days of homesteading.
 It wasn’t until 1905, with the completion of the Northern Pacific Railway, that Moclips was officially incorporated as a town.
 One of the prominent landmarks of the town was the Moclips Beach Hotel, a three-story structure that stood tall above the dunes.
 Moclips was known for its healing properties and was promoted as a medicinal health resort, offering city dwellers a tranquil escape.
 Over time, the town flourished, hosting a variety of establishments including restaurants, hotels, a theater, canneries, and a lumber mill.
 However, natural disasters took a toll on Moclips, with a Pacific storm causing significant damage to the business district and the hotel in 1911.
 Fires also ravaged the buildings along the beach by the end of 1913, and in 1948, a welding accident resulted in the destruction of many homes and businesses.